Cray-HPE/uas-mgr/doc/uas_overview.md

 imagename = "registry.local/cray/custom-end-user-uai:latest"
 ```

 The output shown above shows three image registrations.
-Each has an `imagename` indicating the image to be used to cnstruct a UAI.
+Each has an `imagename` indicating the image to be used to construct a UAI.

     NOTE: simply registering a UAI image name does not make the image available.
 The image must also be created and stored in the container registry.
 This is covered in [???where???].